kikiutils/nuxt-session/README.md

 }
 ```

-For this reason, `context.session` is typed as `Partial<H3EventContextSession>` because it may be initialized as an empty object when a session is not set.
+Because it initializes with an empty object when no session is set, `context.session` type must be set to `Partial<H3EventContextSession>`.

 ## Storage Mode